vectorvalor2/REDPARSON-GAME-ENGINE/README.md

 Build the default engine viewport that opens to a space intro — a glowing sun at center with four planets revolving along faint orbit rings against a distant starfield

-Build all sections onto the PROGRAM file structure running on top of the safe environment, refine the audio synthesis descriptions etc..., and remove the redundant fields
+Build all sections onto the PROGRAM file structure running on top of the safe environment, refine the audio synthesis descriptions, etc..., and remove the redundant fields

 }while(redundant == true;) ]